hyperledger/fabric/docs/source/private-data-arch.rst

 is committed to the channel.
 The collection file needs to be the same for all channel members.
 If you are using the peer CLI to approve and commit the chaincode definition, use the ``--collections-config`` flag to specify the path to the collection definition file.
-If you are using the Fabric SDK for Node.js, visit `How to install and start your chaincode <https://hyperledger.github.io/fabric-sdk-node/{BRANCH}/tutorial-chaincode-lifecycle.html>`_.
 To use the `previous lifecycle process <https://hyperledger-fabric.readthedocs.io/en/release-1.4/chaincode4noah.html>`_ to deploy a private data collection, use the ``--collections-config`` flag when `instantiating your chaincode <https://hyperledger-fabric.readthedocs.io/en/latest/commands/peerchaincode.html#peer-chaincode-instantiate>`_.